gyrraf/killTheDummy/README.md

 # killTheDummy
 A textbased, turnbased game where you try to kill the enemy before the enemy kills you.

-## Folder structure
+## Folder structure:
-The folder structure was made by Eclipse.
+The folder structure of "killTheDummy/killTheDummy" was made by Eclipse.
 This is just a copy of the folder I use while working in Eclipse.
 The folder contains an executable jar-file, the entire javadoc, the ".class" files and the ".java" files.

+Other Documents can be found in the folder "killTheDummy/killTheDummy_Documents".

-## start the programme
+## start the program:
 There are two ways to start this program:
 1. Start "./killTheDummy/killTheDummy/killTheDummy.jar" using "java -jar killTheDummy.jar" in the console
 2. Start "./killTheDummy/killTheDummy/bin/killTheDummy/Fight.class" using "java Fight" in the console.